XamarinUniversity/build2018-labs/lab1/README.md

 ### Initialize the FileEntryStore

 1. Add a method named `InitializeAsync` that returns a `Task`.
-This method will be used to initialize our **loadedNotes** field and be called from each method to ensure we've read our initial data store.
+This method will be used to initialize our **loadedNotes** field.
+It will be called from each method to ensure we've read our initial data store.

-2. Have the method test the **loadedNotes** field for `null`.
-If it's not been initialized, call the `ReadDataAsync` method to get the `IEnumerable` of notes.
+2. Check the **loadedNotes** field for `null`.
+If it is not initialized, call the `ReadDataAsync` method to get the `IEnumerable` of notes.

 3. Use the `await` keyword and put the resulting `IEnumerable` into a `List<NoteEntry>` and assign it to the **loadedNotes** field.